1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 If you face **homing problems** of

 - the **x- or y-axis**, like the printhead crashes into the limit switch and doesn't seem to stop trying to move (which most likely makes an awful sound as well), please see the section ["Homing Failed: X/Y](#homing-failed-xy).
 - the **z-axis**, then it's most likely either a wiring problem (like a broken wire or a loose or unplugged connector) or a faulty switch.
-Of course the mainboard might be defective as well, but this is more unlikely (imho) if you didn't create a shortcut or so.
+Of course the mainboard might be defective as well, but this is more unlikely (imho) if you didn't create a short circuit or so.
   So first of all check if the little metal piece at the x-axis gantry which triggers the switch really is in the correct position to trigger the switch.
   Check if the wiring of the switch is correct and if the connectors are plugged in at both the limit switch as well as at the mainboard.
   You can also measure the wire with a multimeter to see if you face a broken wire.